Category Archives: Travel

 Published / by Jehangir

-In younger days I spent many a late summer wandering the lofty wildernesses that ring the Kashmir Valley on all sides.
-The outbreak of militancy at the end of the eighties put paid to those adventures, never to be resumed again.
+In my younger days I spent many a late summer wandering the lofty wildernesses that ring the Kashmir Valley on all sides.
+The outbreak of militancy at the end of the eighties put paid to those adventures, never to be resumed.

-During those glorious years my mother would ask me why I wanted to be ‘paharon mein darbadar‘ on my birthdays (Mid-August).
-I wish I knew about Gordon Duff then so I could explain my desire in his words:
+During those glorious years my mother would ask me why I wanted to be ‘paharon pe darbadar‘ on my birthday (Mid-August).
+I wish I had known about Gordon Duff then so I could explain my desire in his words:

 here among the great mountains